Enjoy sightseeing tours and activities in Florence, Italy. Book online and save.

 There is a private picture collection accumulated by generations of Medicis, on display at the Palatine Gallery and including works of leading Italian Renaissance artists such as Filippo Lippi, Raphael, Titian and Andrea del Sarto, as well as great examples of Baroque art by Rubens and Van Dyck.

 This tour is available in English, Italian, Spanish, French and German.

 4 DAYS MINIMUM ADVANCE BOOKING REQUIRED.
 Tour does not include hotel pick-up; you will meet your guide at Accademia Gallery (specifics provided on your E-Ticket).
 Rates are per person in US dollars.
-Please reserve online or call us toll-free at 888-235-9834.
+Please order online or call to order or for more information.

 Your Reservations Cart is empty

 Tour & Activity Types